 Analysis and consulting of business processes

-3e Software House provides highly specialized team of analysts for any software savvy business environment.
-We deeply believe, that carefully and professionally carried out analytical process, high quality BRS and further documentation pays off in many ways, benefiting your software project, your organisation and yourself.
+3e Software House provides a highly specialized team of analysts for any software-savvy business environment.
+We deeply believe, that carefully and professionally carried out analytical process, high-quality BRS and further documentation pays off in many ways, benefiting your software project, your organization and yourself.

 Why we care so much about analysis and documentation?

 - it makes the whole development project well defined and predictable.
 Therefore it allows us to much more precisely estimate completion time, and overall cost.

 - it significantly reduces the need for changes in the middle of the project.
 Through insightful, detailed analysis there are very few second thoughts - As a result it is more than likely that the only changes that will arise during the project, will be as a consequence of unpredictable trends in the business environment This is also very important from a budgeting point of view.
 Any changes introduced later - meaning during the development, the testing stage or after implementation - are much more expensive and may lead to substantial delays.
 Eliminating software defects during the requirement phase costs next to nothing.

 - it facilitates budgeting and internal evaluation - you know well in advance what are you going to pay for.
 It also helps to build successful reasoning, supporting the project inside your organisation

 - because of the precise scope and acceptance criteria, it facilitates the acceptance process and sets a solid basis for settlement.
 In other words, we know exactly, what we have to deliver, and you have a precise checklist, to decide whether the product is acceptable.

 - high quality documentation allows us to keep our whole team constantly focused on our targets at any stage of planning and coding, and deliver exactly what you have demanded